Job Futures Québec

 - economic growth

-During our forecast period (2012-2016), the adult population (aged 15 and over) should grow slighlty less rapidly as in recent years (less than 0.7% per year compared to about 1.0% between 2001 and 2011), according to historical data and the reference scenario in the population forecasts published in 2009 by theInstitut de la statistique du Québec.
-In addition, all this growth will be achieved among people aged 65 and over, who participate very little to the labor market.
-The number of people in the age groups that are most active in the labour market, ie, between the ages of 25 and 54, will decline significantly (1.9%).
+During our forecast period (2013-2017), the adult population (aged 15 and over) should grow slighlty less rapidly as in recent years (less than 0.7% per year compared to about 1.0% between 2001 and 2012), according to historical data and the average of the reference and strong scenarios (which corresponds to the average population movements since the publication of these scenarios) in the population forecasts published in 2009 by theInstitut de la statistique du Québec.
+In addition, almost al this growth will be achieved among people aged 65 and over, who participate very little to the labor market.
+The number of people in the age groups that are most active in the labour market, ie, between the ages of 25 and 54, will decline significantly (1.0%).
 The aging of the population should therefore greatly limit the possibilities of labour pool growth.

 Net migration (international and interprovincial immigrants minus emigrants) exerts a major influence on demography and the evolution of the labour pool, especially for some occupations.
 It is particularly important for high-demand occupations, given the criteria used to select immigrants.
 It is equally so for some relatively non-specialized occupations in the manufacturing and services sector, given the characteristics of other categories of immigrants (family reunification, other sponsored applicants and refugees).
-Immigration contributed significantly to growth of the labour pool from 1990 to 1993, with the number of international and interprovincial immigrants greatly exceeding the number of emigrants.
-From 1994 to 2000, the migration surplus was much smaller; indeed in 1997 there was no surplus at all.
-In 2001, a healthy surplus returned and starting in 2002 net migration was back at the levels of the early 1990s, sometimes even exceeded it, being in 2010 the highest ever and remaining almost as high in 2011.
+Immigration contribution already substantial from 2002 to 2008 with an average net migration of about 30,000 people, has reached record highs since at least 50 years with an average balance of 40,000 people from 2009 to 2012.
 Given that public policies promote high levels of immigration, and given the continuing health of the labour market, immigration should continue to contribute significantly to the growth of the labour pool over the next few years.
 Note that forecasts of immigration are included in the previous paragraph on demography.

 Women's Participation to the Labour Market

 One of the most striking phenomena of the last 30 years in terms of the participation rate is undeniably women's increased participation in the labour market.
-Since 1976, women have accounted for approximately 69% of the increase in the size of the labour force.
+Since 1976, women have accounted for approximately 68% of the increase in the size of the labour force (and 70% of the employment growth).
 This growth has allowed women's participation rate to approach that of men in all groups between the ages of 15 to 54.
-Any catching up in the next few years will therefore only involve the 55 years and over age group, where a significant disparity persists between men and women, though it has been declining close to 30% between 2002 and 2011.
+Any catching up in the next few years will therefore only involve the 55 years and over age group, where a significant disparity persists between men and women, though it has been declining 40% between 2002 and 2012.
 Women's increased participation in the labour market should continue to contribute to growth of the labour pool, but to a much lesser extent than in recent years.

 Population's Level of Schooling

 The participation rate clearly increases with the level of schooling.
-In 2010, the participation rate of persons between the ages of 25 and 54 with fewer than nine years' education was 62%, while that of persons with at least a bachelor's degree in the same age group was over 90%.
+In 2012, the participation rate of persons between the ages of 25 and 54 with fewer than nine years' education was 58%, while that of persons with at least a bachelor's degree in the same age group reached 91%.
 The population's level of schooling has increased very sharply over the past few years.
-The percentage of persons between the ages of 25 and 54 with at least a post-secondary diploma rose from 40% in 1990 to 69% in 2011, while the percentage of the population with a bachelor's degree rose from 13% in 1990 to 26% in 2010.
+The percentage of persons between the ages of 25 and 54 with at least a post-secondary diploma rose from 40% in 1990 to 70% in 2012, while the percentage of the population with a bachelor's degree rose from 13% in 1990 to 28% in 2012.
 This spectacular growth rate is, however, starting to slow down.
 The increase in the level of schooling should continue to contribute to the growth of the labour pool over the next few years, but to a much lesser extent than in recent years.

 Conclusion on the labour pool

 Given all of these factors, the labour pool should continue to grow over the next few years, but to a much lesser extent than in recent years.
-In fact, the effects of the aging workforce will be felt more and more, even more in the second half of our forecast period, because the proportion of retiring workers will rise sharply.
+In fact, the effects of the aging workforce will be felt more and more, because the proportion of retiring workers will rise sharply.
 Furthermore, as we forecast that growth of the labour pool will lag behind that of employment, the unemployment rate should decrease over the next few years.
 The labour market is therefore expected to be more attractive to job seekers than today.

 Trends That Influence Employment Growth